Keydex/BenchLog/benchlog/README.md

 2. Declare new instance of BenchLog
 E.g. `logging = BenchLog('Test Project', 1024, ['tensorflow', 'featureB'], quiet1]`

 3. **Optional:** Declare a host to send the telemetry data to.
 If no host is stored or data fails to send we will store the data in a file called `telemetry.json` in the directory of the project.
-E.g `logging.setHost('http://localhost:3000')`
+If you would like to enable local and external logging, set the second argument to 1. setHost(ipaddress, [OPTIONAL:1 to enable local logging, 0 default]) E.g `logging.setHost('http://localhost:3000',1)`

 4. **Optional:** GPU Logging - Enable GPU Logging by calling `logging.enableGPU()` If you have more than one GPU refer to the enableGPU section